d4g0/tiny-bookings/docs/README.md

     -   lis their bookings

 -   role: `basic-admin`
-    -	create a hotel
+    -	create and edit a hotel
-    -	edit hotel data
     -	create rooms
     -	edit roooms availability (locking rooms for a time)
     -	edit rooms data